farooqahmed-it/js-closure-use/README.md

-# What is an Closure?
+# What is a Closure?

 ## A Closure is an inner function that has access to the scope of an enclosing function